 And it is there in the middle, not the beginning and not the end, that a person needing a miracle needs their friends and family to rally around them the most.
-Because it’s in the middle that causes them problems.
-It’s in the middle that storms start raging and the excited emotions of hope are hard to hold or even find.
-It’s in the middle that they might question God, question His plan, and question ourselves.
+Because it’s in the middle that causes them problems and the storms start raging, and the exciting emotions of hope are hard to hold or even find.
+It’s in the middle that they might question God, question His plan, and question themselves.
 It’s in the middle that holding on to our faith is the hardest.
 This is why I am so thankful for this random act of faith that showed up in my mailbox this afternoon.
 Because in the middle is where I am.
 But because of her hope-filled gift given to me in faith, I was reminded that the middle is not where I will stay.

-And this baby bird onsie is hopefully where my miracle in which I often daydream to look at, will one day be.
+And this baby bird onesie is hopefully where my miracle in which I often daydream to look at, will one day be.

 If you are reading this and there is someone you can show support to, do it!
-Even if it’s a card, a text, or a gift that says, “I am believing with you.”
+Even if it’s a card, a text, or a gift that says, “I believe with you.”
 Because the middle is hard.
-And it is in the middle when they need you not just standing on the sidelines cheering them on from afar, but also running beside them the most.
+And it is in this moment that they need you not just standing on the sidelines cheering them on from afar, but also running beside them the most.
 If you don’t know what to say or give, don’t hesitate to email me at email@example.com for ideas.
 It would be my honor to help you show your love to them.